 Ensure that your proposal addresses the following:

-Competitors at the Growth and Transform phase are required to detail a learning engineering plan.
+Competitors at all prize levels are required to detail a learning engineering plan.
 See more on that requirement here.

 Tip 3: Include a clear description of your tool or technology.